Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ### Angular RoleGuard and Protected Routes for Role-Based Access Control

 Our client application, TodoListSPA, has a **RoleGuard** (`role-guard.service.ts`) component that checks whether a user has the right privileges to access a protected route.
-It does this by checking `roles` claim the ID token of the sign-in user:
+It does this by checking `roles` claim the ID token of the signed-in user:

 ```typescript
 export class RoleGuardService implements CanActivate {